leath-dub/snipe.nvim/README.md

     -- Close the buffer under the cursor
-    -- Remove "j" and "k" from your dictionary to navigate easier to delete -- NOTE: Make sure you don't use the character below in your dictionary close_buffer = "D",
+    -- Remove "j" and "k" from your dictionary to navigate easier to delete -- NOTE: Make sure you don't use the character below on your dictionary close_buffer = "D",
   },
-  -- Define the way buffers are sorted by default
+  -- The default sort used for the buffers
-  -- Can be any of "default" (sort buffers by their number) or "last" (sort buffers by last accessed) sort = "default"
+  -- Can be any of "last", (sort buffers by last accessed) "default" (sort buffers by its number) sort = "default"
 }
 ```